ninjz/thestack/Phase2/process.md

 The main tool we used outside of GitHub was Meteor.
 Meteor is an open source platform for building website and mobile app in pure JavaScript.

 Decision Making
 At first, we decided on Calvin as our scrum leader.
 He was in many ways our leader for the project - he organized the basis of our project and helped other team members on various aspects of the project.
-However, ltimately our scrum meetings were team-driven and we did not feel like we needed a leader to lead the meeting.
+However, ultimately our scrum meetings were team-driven and we did not feel like we needed a leader to lead the meeting.
 We felt like it was the right decision to not have a specific scrum leader because we always had things to discuss without needing a leader to guide the conversation.